Tawnygoody/Tarmachan/README.md

 All of the above plus:
 - Wishlist page, where users can store products in their wishlist.
 - Profile Page, where users can update their default delivery information allowing for ease at checkout.
-- Order History, from the profile page users can see the previous orders they have made.
+- Order History, from the profile page, users can see the previous orders they have made.
 - Product Reviews, on the product detail page, users can leave a rating and a message about a product.
 - Log Out Page, where users can log out of their account.